apache/drill/_docs/install/050-starting-drill-in-distributed-mode.md

 `bin/drillbit.sh restart`

 ## Starting the Drill Shell

-Using the Drill shell, you can connect to data sources and execute SQL commands.
+Using the Drill shell, you can interactively query data in connected data sources using SQL commands.
 To start the Drill shell, run one of the following scripts, which are located in the bin directory of the Drill installation:

 * `drill-conf`
   Opens the Drill shell using the connection string to ZooKeeper nodes specified in `drill-override.conf` in `<installation directory>/conf`.